art049/odmantic/docs/types.md

 - ObjectId (objectId)
 - Decimal128 (decimal)

-Additionnaly, all types supported by pydantic are supported.
+Additionnaly, most of the types supported by pydantic are supported.
 See [pydantic: Field Types](https://pydantic-docs.helpmanual.io/usage/types) for more details.

+## Unsupported types

+- typing.Set / set

 ## Python to BSON type mapping